jon-jacky/Piety/browser/README.md

 - **grfx()** -  **Get** and **Render** web page whose URL is in the next **Footnote** whose number is **eXtracted** from current line.

+- **reload()** - Reload the web page shown in the current buffer.
+    Creates a new pair of buffers, but displays the *.htxt* in the same window.

-- **N()** - list all buffer **Names** in the *\*Buffers\** buffer and display it in the current window.
-Buffers that hold web pages appear in the list among other buffers that hold text being edited.
+- **W()** - list all the rendered web page buffers -- the *.htxt* buffers -- and display them in the viewer window.
+The first column holds the buffer name.
 The middle column holds the base URL of the page, used to generate absolute URLs from relative URLs on that page.

-    To select a buffer, move the cursor to the line that lists that buffer and type *return* (or *enter*).
+   To select a buffer, move the cursor to the line that lists that buffer and type *C-o*.
 This is the usual way to view a web page that has already been loaded.
 The buffer list is what we provide instead of browser tabs, a Back button, or a Show Source button.

+   The *W()* command does not list the raw *.html* buffers.
+Each page's *.html* buffer has the same basename as its *.htxt* buffer in the list, so you can display the *.html* buffer by explictly entering its full name in the *b(...)* command or at the *C-x b* prompt.

+- **edsel.N()** - list all the buffers in one list, including *.html* and *.htxt* buffers, so you can select *.html* files with *C-o* or *M-o*.

 - **b()** - Return to the previous buffer.
 This can be used like a browser 'Back button' to return to the page from which a link was loaded.